-Is It Time for Hospice?
+Signs It May be Time for Hospice

 - Been hospitalized or gone to the emergency room several times in the past six months?
+These may indicate that the current treatment plan is not working.

 - Started taking medication to try to relieve pain and symptoms?
+Being unable to keep up with pain or symptoms may indicate you need more options.

 - Begun spending most of the day in a chair or bed and have shortness of breath, even while resting?

 - Fallen several times over the past six months?
+Hospice services can help with home safety and equipment.

 - Getting in/out of bed